lukeclifton/meteor-shopify-api/README.md

 # shopify-api

 Meteor JS package for building embedded Shopify apps that use the Shopify API.
-This package handles everything needed to set-up an embedded Shopify app including app authenication / login process and with the Shopify API.
+This package handles everything needed to set-up an embedded Shopify app including OAuth authentication / Meteor login with Shopify process and working with the Shopify API.

 This package does not include all of the Shopify API endpoints, you can add your own as required depending on the functionality of your app.